 Program Overview

-The Master of Health Science in Health Economics and Outcomes Research (MHS in HEOR) is an academic/research program focused on economic evaluation and outcomes research methods for healthcare.
+The Master of Health Science in Health Economics and Outcomes Research (MHS in HEOR) is an academic and research program focused on economic evaluation and outcomes research methods for healthcare.
 This rigorous program develops data analytic and economic modeling skills, as employed in the health policy context.
-Health economics and outcomes research is an applied field of study drawing upon two disciplines: economic evaluation and outcomes research.
 Methods in this field are used to promote the efficient and equitable allocation of healthcare resources in public health.

+Health economics and outcomes research is an applied field of study that draws upon two disciplines: economic evaluation and outcomes research.
 The discipline of economic evaluation is grounded on seminal theories of health economics that relate the value of healthcare to individuals and society.
-Statistical and decision sciences further enable researchers to build upon these theories and model the valuef healthcare technologies to individuals and society.
+Statistical and decision sciences further enable researchers to build upon these theories and model the value of healthcare technologies to individuals and society.
 Some examples of this research include the evaluation of the value of new pharmaceuticals to existing therapies, the value of vaccines to society, or the value of a public health campaign to provide safety.

 The discipline of outcomes research is grounded on seminal theories of health services that relate the role of healthcare to improving the lives of individuals and society.
 These theories enable researchers to identify important clinical, patient, and provider outcomes; design measurement techniques to capture different outcomes; and incorporate outcomes measurement into health systems.
-Specific examples of this research include assessing the impact of new pharmaceuticals on patient outcomes, how to measure a new approach for healthcare delivery, or how to validate a new patient reported outcomes instrument for a pediatric population.
+Specific examples of this research include assessing the impact of new pharmaceuticals on patient outcomes, how to measure a new approach for healthcare delivery, or how to validate a new patient-reported outcomes instrument for a pediatric population.

 Program Administration